-The ADC Pi Plus is an 8 channel 17 bit analogue to digital converter designed to work with the Raspberry Pi A+, Raspberry Pi B+ and Raspberry Pi 2 Model B. The ADC Pi Plus is based on two Microchip MCP3424 A/D converters each containing 4 analogue inputs.
+The ADC Pi Plus is an 8 channel 17 bit analogue to digital converter designed to work with the Raspberry Pi.
+The ADC Pi Plus is based on two Microchip MCP3424 A/D converters each containing 4 analogue inputs.
 The MCP3424 is a delta-sigma A/D converter with low noise differential inputs.

 Not sure which ADC you need ?
 Check our Analogue to Digital Buyers guide to compare our ADC expansion boards.

 We designed the ADC Pi Plus to work as a single ended A/D converter using the internal 2.048V reference voltage with the -V pins tied to ground.
 A voltage divider on the ADC Pi Plus board brings the input voltage range to a much more useful 0 – 5.06V.
 In this configuration the sample size is 17 bits for each channel.